Smotherer007/pMapTilesCutterGo/README.md

 --tileSize # The size of the map tiles

+--aspectRatioBarsColor # The color of the aspect ratio bars.
+The color have to be set as hex value like #000000.
+For transparency add an additionally 00 (Fully transparent #00000000) or FF (Fully visible #000000FF)

 Example
 -------

-./pMapTilesCutterGo --sourcePath ./map.png --targetPath ./mymaptiles/ --tileSize 256
+./pMapTilesCutterGo --sourcePath ./map.png --targetPath ./mymaptiles/ --tileSize 256 --aspectRatioBarsColor #000000FF